SKBlankson/ICP_C-_Project_293/README.md

 and thus might take long to run sometimes.
 3. MAKE SURE THERE IS NO SPACE BETWEEN THE COMMA THAT SEPARATES A CITY AND A COUNTRY. e.g make sure your input is not like "Accra, Ghana".
 Instead it should be "Accra,Ghana"
+4. Make sure to put the source files (airport,airline,routes & testcase) in the proper directory.
+For clion, the directory for input files is the c-make debug folder.